aaherrerab/aaherrerab.github.io/index.md

 # About me

-Hi, I'm Andrea Herrera, an Economic Geography PhD candidate specializing in Urban Economics.
+Hi, I'm Andrea Herrera, an Economic Geography PhD candidate specialising in Urban Economics.
 I am studying the effects of urban planning and transport infrastructure on housing outcomes and the spatial distribution of economic activity and people using Quantitative Spatial Models.
 I am also interested in learning about the spatial determinants of intergenerational mobility, spatial inequalities, environmental issues, and gender inequalities.

 <p>This is my <a href="/assets/pdf/cv_aaherrerab.pdf" class="custom-link">CV</a>.</p>